Decay of two-dimensional superfluid turbulence over pinning surface

 All geometries show similar behavior: after the initial fast decay for $t \lesssim 0.5$~s a slow decay follows.
 The fast decay is described well with universal $L(t) = d_2/t^2$, with $d_2\approx 50$~mm$^{-2}$s$^2$ for sufficiently high $L_0$, which is suppressed or absent at lower initial densities $L_0$ (see Fig.~\ref{fig:decay-data-all}a,c bottom curves).
-For $t \gtrsim 0.5$~s or, equivalently, for $L(t) \lesssim 4\times 10^2$~mm$^{-2}$, power law with an exponent close to $\xi = 1$ follows.
+For $t \gtrsim 0.5$~s ($L(t) \lesssim 4\times 10^2$~mm$^{-2}$) power law with an exponent close to $\xi = 1$ follows.
 For the C-type device, the $1/t$ decay independent of initial density $L_0$ is present for two orders of magnitude in both time and $L$, however, both J- and G-type devices show significant non-universal ($L_0$ dependent) deviations from self-similar decay.
-Since the area where the probe mode is sensitive to the presence of vortices is approximately 1~mm$^2$ (see Fig.~\ref{fig:meas_sequence}a), for $L<10$~mm$^{-2}$ only few individual vortices are present above the quiescent background, resulting in a significant noise level.
-The obtained decay curves are thus smoothed by averaging in a sliding window in logarithmic coordinates (i.e., the window is given by $t_l < t < t_r$, with $t_r/t_l=\mathrm{const.}$ and the averaged point is assigned to $t = \sqrt{t_lt_r}$).
-The bold curves in Fig.~\ref{fig:decay-data-all} show the smoothed data and the semi-transparent background the raw ensemble average.
 A limited dataset at 1.45~K shows similar behavior (see Fig.~\ref{fig:decays_G_1450}, End Matter).
-The experiments are limited to the lower end of the available temperatures due to the rapidly decreasing quality factor of the pump resonance \cite{novotny_inter_2025}.
+The experiments are limited to the lower end of the available temperatures due to the quality factor of the pump resonance rapidly decreasing with increasing temperature \cite{novotny_inter_2025}.